Value of Old Video Games: Consoles, Cartridges, Boxes, Manuals and Condition

 Sealed condition, complete packaging, scarce titles, early handhelds, store signage, clean labels, working hardware, and strong demand can matter.
 Loose common games, scratched discs, sun-faded boxes, missing manuals, and untested consoles often need more cautious expectations.

 Auction records do not prove the value of your games.
-Seal authenticity, grading, region, completeness, working status, scratches, sun fading, label wear, and demand can materially change value.
+Seal originality, grading, region, completeness, working status, scratches, sun fading, label wear, and demand can materially change value.

 Photo checklist